-Decision: MACHC approved the agenda with minor adjustments including the addition of a Guatemala Technical Visit presentation to agenda item 5. reclinical visit presentation to agenda item 5.
+Decision: MACHC approved the agenda with minor adjustments including the addition of a Guatemala 20.1.2 Technical Visit presentation to agenda item 5.

 1.3 List of Documents and Administrative Arrangements

 The List of Documents and the List of Participants were available from the MACHC website.
 No changes or additions were noted.